AdeepKrishnaKeelar/Cricket-Game/README.md

 And also maybe a machine learning algorithm to predict Adeep's next moves!.

 C Version done, C++, Java, Python and new upcoming in Rust also!

+C Version with a few bugs, will be sorted.

+C++ version few objectives passed, but will be done.

+Java, Python and Rust version to start very soon!

+C# ASP.NET version..?
+Let's see!